Simon Kapwepwe

 Simon Mwansa Kapwepwe (April 12, 1922 – January 26, 1980) was a prominent Zambian politician, anti-colonialist, and author, born on April 12, 1922.
 Kapwepwe made significant contributions towards Zambia's struggle for independence, working tirelessly towards achieving the country's liberation from colonial rule.

 Following Zambia's independence in 1964, Kapwepwe served as the country's second vice-president from 1967 to 1970, a period marked by significant political and social changes in the country.
 As vice-president, Kapwepwe played a critical role in shaping Zambia's political landscape, introducing policies aimed at promoting economic growth and social progress.

 In addition to his political career, Kapwepwe was a respected author, known for his works on Zambian history and politics.
 His contributions towards shaping Zambia's political and social landscape have earned him significant recognition, with Kapwepwe being regarded as one of the country's most influential and revered figures.

-Kapwepwe passed away on January 26, 1980, leaving behind a legacy that continues to inspire generations of Zambians to this day.
+Kapwepwe died on January 26, 1980.